VinaLx/VinaLx.github.io/_posts/2018-11-25-cpp-higher-order-meta-function.md

 ### [`std::integral_constant`](https://en.cppreference.com/w/cpp/types/integral_constant)

-This struct defined in `<type_traits>` may become very handy when defining meta-function, and we will be using that a lot in a moment.
-Here's an equivalent implementation:
+This struct defined in `<type_traits>` may become very handy when defining meta-functions, and we will be using that a lot in a moment.
+Here's an equivalent implementation of it:

 ```cpp
 template <typename Int, Int Value>